cleanpaani/cleanpaani.github.io/_posts/2018-12-03-what-is-tds-in-water.md

 ### **How do solids enter our drinking water?**
 As you might already know, most of the world's drinking water comes from rivers which originate in glaciers or are fed by natural rainfall.
 During the course of its flow, the river water passes over mud, rocks, plants, has fish and other animals living inside it.
 It's an entire ecosystem!
 And all of this contributes to the presence of dissolved solids in the water.

-**Apart from these natural causes, the amount of dissolved solids in water increases with rainwater, sewage runoff, industrial waste mixing in river water, corrosion of the water pipelines, etc.**
+**Apart from these natural causes, the amount of dissolved solids in water increases with rainwater, sewage runoff, industrial & agricultural waste mixing in river water, corrosion of the water pipelines, etc.**

 ![River water contributes to TDS (total dissolved solids)](/imgs/total-dissolved-solids-river-water.jpg)